 AD 163 – The order is given to abandon the Antonine Wall and for Roman troops to withdraw back to Hadrian’s Wall.
 Although the reasons for this are unclear, it is thought that an uprising by the Brigantes had forced the retreat.

 AD 182 – The Brigantes, along with other tribes of southern Scotland and northern England, start revolting against the Romans.
 Fighting continued for years along Hadrian’s Wall, with towns further south building preventative defences should the rioting spread.

 AD 197 – After a period of in-fighting within Rome, a series of military commissioners arrive in Britain looking to purge any supporters of the recently ousted usurper, Decimus Clodius.
 They also look at rebuilding Hadrian’s Wall after over 15 years of clashes with the northern tribes.

-AD 211 - Britain is devided up into two separate provinces; the south was to be called "Britannia Superior" (superior being in reference to the fact that it was closer to Rome), with the north being named "Britannia Inferior".
+AD 211 – Britain is divided up into two separate provinces; the south was to be called “Britannia Superior” (superior being in reference to the fact that it was closer to Rome), with the north being named “Britannia Inferior”.
 London was the new capital of the south, with York the capital of the north.